-- At ArcGIS Pro 3.0, the Python xlrd library is upgraded from version 1.2.0 to version 2.0.1.
+- At ArcGIS Pro 3.0, the Python xlrd library upgraded from version 1.2.0 to version 2.0.1.
 The 2.0.1 version of xlrd no longer supports reading or writing of Microsoft Excel .xlsx files.
-To work with .xlsx files use the openpyxl or pandas library.
+To work with .xlsx files, use the openpyxl or pandas library.

-- Arcpy.mp scripts written in ArcGIS Pro 2.x will continue to work in 3.0, however, the CIM version must be updated to access the version 3.0 CIM.
+- Scripts written in ArcGIS Pro 2.x that use the arcpy.mp module will continue to work in ArcGIS Pro 3.x; however, the CIM version must be updated to access the version 3.x CIM.
 For more information, see Python CIM access.

-- Task items saved as .esriTasks files in cannot be opened in ArcGIS Pro 2.x once they are saved in 3.0.
+- Task items saved as .esriTasks files cannot be opened in ArcGIS Pro 2.x once they are saved in ArcGIS Pro 3.x.

-- ArcGIS Pro 2.x .esriTasks files can be opened in 3.0 and are upgraded once the project is saved.
+- ArcGIS Pro 2.x .esriTasks files can be opened in ArcGIS Pro 3.x and will be upgraded once the project is saved.

-- Task items created with 3.0 do not work with ArcGIS Pro 2.x.
+- Task items created in 3.x do not work in ArcGIS Pro 2.x.

-- Add-ins created based on ArcGIS Pro 2.x versions need to be rebuilt.
+- Add-ins created based on ArcGIS Pro 2.x versions must be rebuilt.
 See the ArcGIS Pro SDK for .NET wiki for more information.